IanBoyanZhang/SystolicArray/README.md

 # SystolicArray
-Naive implementation of systolic array
+A naive implementation of systolic array